uwidcit/flaskmvc/readme.md

 ## In Production

-When deploying your application to production/staging you must pass in configuration information via enviornment variables.
+When deploying your application to production/staging you must pass in configuration information via environment variables.
 For heroku, you need to navigate to your application's setting page (url should look like https://dashboard.heroku.com/apps/[app-name]/settings) and scroll down to config vars.
 Then provide your configuration by defining the same values given in config.py

 ![heroku screenshot](images/fig1.png)

 When deploying to production the "ENV" variable should be set to "PRODUCTION".

 **Note** heroku provides a default variable "DATABASE_URL" for heorku postgres.
-If you want the app to use this database you must copy the value to the variable "SQLALCHEMY_DATABASE_URL" and change the protocl to "postgresql://" for sql alchemmy.
+If you want the app to use this database you must copy the value to the variable "SQLALCHEMY_DATABASE_URL" and change the protocol to "postgresql://" for sqlalchemmy.

 # Flask Commands